APhA | Delivering Medication Therapy Management Services

 - Andrew Lester, PharmD, BCACP, MBA

-The American Pharmacists Association and the Arizona Pharmacy Association are accredited by the Accreditation Council for Pharmacy Education as providers of continuing pharmacy education.
+The American Pharmacists Association is accredited by the Accreditation Council for Pharmacy Education as providers of continuing pharmacy education.
 Delivering Medication Therapy Management Services in the Community was originally created in 2007 by the American Pharmacists Association and the American Society of Consultant Pharmacists.